-Moreover, NZ-1 series mAbs are used to collect circulating tumor cells (CTCs), which are useful indicators of micro-metastasis.
-However, the detection of rare tumor cells, contaminated in a vast majority of normal hematological cells, remains to be technically improved [78,79].
+Moreover, NZ-1 series mAbs are used to collect circulating tumor cells (CTC), which are useful indicators of micro-metastasis.
+However, the detection of rare tumor cells, contaminated in a vast majority of normal hematologic cells, remains to be technically improved [80,81].
 To detect CTCs effectively, a novel microfluidic system (CTC-chip) was developed using NZ-1 mAbs.
-Among them, an anti-PDPN antibody (clone NZ-1.2) effectively captured PDPN-high CTCs in peripheral blood from 15 of 22 malignant pleural mesothelioma (MPM) patients [72].
-However, there is a limitation in that the above system can capture PDPN-high CTCs, but not PDPN-low CTCs from non-epithelioid MPM (low PDPN expression).
+Among them, an anti-PDPN antibody (clone NZ-1.2) effectively captured PDPN high CTCs in the peripheral blood from 15 of 22 malignant pleural mesothelioma (MPM) patients [74].
+However, there is a limitation that the above system could capture PDPN-high CTCs, but not PDPN-low CTCs from non-epithelioid MPM (low PDPN expression).
 To overcome this limitation, a novel CTC-detection chip was developed by combining the PDPN antibody with an anti-EGFR antibody (cetuximab).
-The cellcapture efficiency of the Cocktail-chip was improved and reached 100% in all histological MPM cell lines.
-Furthermore, the CTC counts were significantly associated with the clinical stage of non-epithelioid MPM [80].
+The cell-capture efficiency of the Cocktail-chip was improved and reached 100% in all histological MPM cell lines.
+Furthermore, the CTC counts were significantly associated with the clinical stage of non-epithelioid MPM [82].
 These results provide a novel strategy for MPM diagnosis and could offer useful information for treating and predicting MPM patients' prognoses.